isabella232/sc_Internationalization/1 - Internationalization/Internationalization.md

 # Demo 1

 ## Run the App
-**Jessy**
+**Jessy 😺**
 We'll be using an app called *MyFriend*, in which you can carry out conversations with your very own virtual friend.
-The app, as it stands, is fine if you are an English speaker, but what about those people who speak other languages?
+The app, as it stands, is fine if you are an English speaker, but what about those who speak other languages?

-**Catie**
+**Catie 🐸**
 Of course they should **not** be deprived of their very own virtual friend just because they were born in a non-English speaking country!

 Internationalization to the rescue!